seanulus/age-calc/README.md

 | Specification | Input | Output |
 * Should determine a user's age from a Date
     Input: 09/18/1987 Output: 30
-* Should detrmine a user's age in seconds
+* Should determine a user's age in seconds
     Input: 1 | Output: 31,536,000
 * Should determine a user's age in Mercury years
     Input: 30 | Output: 7.2